richardso21/resume/RSOresume.typ

 #resumeEntrySL(
   "LC3Tools",
   [C++, Vue, Electron, LC-3 Assembly #githubRepoIcon("lc3tools", user: "gt-cs2110")],
-  ("10/2023", "05/2024"),
+  ("09/2023", "05/2024"),
 )[
   - Lead maintainer of the educational tooling suite to code, assemble, and simulate assembly programs for the
     #link("https://en.wikipedia.org/wiki/Little_Computer_3")[LC-3].
-  - Added 20+ major quality-of-life improvements through student and instructor feedback as a fork from the original project.
+  // - Added 20+ major quality-of-life improvements through student and instructor feedback as a fork from the original project.
+  - Contributed 6000+ lines of code as major quality-of-life improvements through student and instructor feedback.
 ]

 #resumeEntrySL(